 Now find a dark scary place to put it to scare your friends.

-You can also paint and decorate your box.
+Paint and decorate your box.

 You can also change how your project behaves.

 In the Arduino program we used the following variables and values.

 The triggerValue variable determines how far away from the sensor you need to be before it triggers.
 Our sensor starts out at 1 for the maximum distance and goes to about 650 if you are directly in front of it.

 The blinkRate variable determines how fast the leds blink.